bcgov/jag-file-submission/docs/dictionary.md

 ### Efiling

-Electronic filing is the process of submitting a package to a Court Registry over the Internet using jag efiling software that has been approved by Court Services Branch and the Judicary.
+Electronic filing is the process of submitting a package to a Court Registry over the Internet using the jag-efiling software that has been approved by the Court Services Branch and the Judicary.

 ### File